 UPDATE: Del sent us more information about the Gambian circumcision tradition involving the Kankurang which you can read in a later blog post.

 This article was posted on Wednesday, May 26th, 2010 at 11:31 am and is filed under African Customs, Countries & Cultures, Customs and Traditions, Gambia, Kankurang.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply